-In a medium-sized bowl, add the flour, baking powder, baking soda, cinnamon, ginger, allspice, nutmeg, and salt.
+In a medium bowl, add the flour, baking powder, baking soda, cinnamon, ginger, allspice, nutmeg, and salt.
 Use a spatula or whisk to mix these together.

 For this recipe, I used ground nutmeg from Penzey’s spices.
 You may also use freshly grated nutmeg if you prefer.